fongc123/notes/Image Processing/Image Compression.md

 $$\hat{f}(x,y)=\text{round}\left[\alpha f(x,y-1)\right]$$

-By only encoding the prediction error, the entropy is reduced from $7.25$ to $3.99$.
+By only encoding the prediction error (i.e., the difference), the entropy is reduced from $7.25$ to $3.99$.

 ## Lossy Predictive
 In addition to the predictive model in [[#Lossless Predictive|lossless predictive coding]], we add quantization to map values to a limited range.